ediblesites/edible-live-search/spec.md

 ### Admin Configuration Panel
 - **Post Type Selection**: Checkbox interface to choose which post types to include in search
 - **Results Limit**: Number input to set maximum results displayed (default: 5, range: 1-20)
+- **Default Search Result**: Dropdown to select a page to display when no search results are found (optional)
 - **Thumbnail Settings**:
   - Thumbnails always enabled and displayed
   - Fixed thumbnail size: 60x60 pixels (cropped)